Wren6991/NorForkConditionally/processor/readme.txt

 0xe is now the write PC signal, 0xa and 0xb are unmapped.
 This also means we no longer need individual OE signals for HADDR and LADDR... it's effectively a write only register now, which we can transfer to PC if we want to.

+So this would make the following listing:

+eca2
+edb2
+f902
+ec82
+ed92
+f802
+f00c
+ecc2	; ce if Z
+edd2	; df if Z
+fe00
+0001

+Note that only e and f are given for first nibble (besides 0): this is because we are only controlling output from the PC and ADDR, so it would make more sense to use 2 horizontal bits than 4 encoded ones!
+Same goes for write bits: c, d, 8, 9, e for ^ADDR, _ADDR, X, Y and PC.
+Better to use 5 horizontal bits (at the cost of an extra bit), and take a 12ns decoding delay out of the critical timing path of the CPU.
+So we go from 8 bits to 7, take 2 chips out, and gain 1 chip delay of cycle time.